74th/vscode-vim/README.md

 A goal of this extension is not to improve vim emulation.

-It is to be more friendly with vscode and vim-keybinding!
+This extension is to become more friendly with vscode and vim-keybinding!

 ## future suppprt